codelearncreate/toolkit/src/collections/guides/preparing-the-co-design-activities.md

 ### Consider a varied approach

-if you are working with a group of children that each has unique needs and preferences, actively consider what methods are the easiest for each child to take part in.
+If you are working with a group of children that each has unique needs and preferences, actively consider what methods are the easiest for each child to take part in.
 This could mean taking a varied approach across individual children, for example offering audio cues to one child while creating a tactile set of options for another one.

 ### Implement principles of Universal Design for Learning (UDL)